erique/playsid.library/README.txt

 Applications using "playsid.library" will automatically be enhanced.
 These are at least: HippoPlayer, DeliTracker, Magic64, Frodo.

-HippoPlayer also provides additional integration in the user interface: output mode selection, sampling mode, volume setting, scope display.
+HippoPlayer also provides additional integration in the user interface: output mode selection, sampling mode, filter and volume setting, scope display.
 With Hippo the environment variable setting is not used.

 If you're running kickstart 1.3 or 68000 you should use the original library version.